Follow effective action with quiet reflection. From the quiet reflection will come even more effective action.

 It can be because we feel that in order to prove we exist, we have to be connected to the rest of the world at all times via the umbilical cord of wifi, ready to answer that phone call, retweet that article, update our status.
 (This is a major problem for most of us in this technological age and one which is insightfully written about by Frances Booth in her excellent book, The Distraction Trap.)

 Looking back over the Take Five blogs which have been written by my great guests, something which features strongly is the number of times people say that when they hit a creative block, they go for a walk to get away from all the distractions.
 Other people meditate to get back in balance.
 Some go fishing.
 For me, even though I often work at full pelt, I am also very good at just sitting doing nothing in a park.

 How and where you find your little piece of quietness isn't important.
 All that matters is that you find a way to turn off from the world on a regular basis.
 Not only will it relax and help de-stress you, you could also find a wealth of creativity bursting forth.

-If this has struck a chord with you and you want to find out if coaching will support you in finding how to build in quiet time, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in finding how to build in quiet time, check out how we could work together and get in touch.